hyperledger/identus-edge-agent-sdk-kmp/CONTRIBUTING.md

 ### Atala PRISM KMM SDK

 Atala PRISM KMM software development kit will help adoption within Kotlin platforms (Java/Android) by providing key functionalities.
-For more information around the SDK please have a look at the [Readme](https://github.com/input-output-hk/atala-prism-wallet-sdk-kmm/blob/main/README.md)
+For more information about the SDK, please have a look at the [Readme](https://github.com/input-output-hk/atala-prism-wallet-sdk-kmm/blob/main/README.md)

 ### Your First Code Contribution